Trump says he intends to dissolve charitable foundation - Nigeria Today

 US President-elect Donald Trump said Saturday he intends to dissolve his controversial philanthropic foundation to avoid conflicts of interest, but the move was quickly complicated by an ongoing legal probe.

-Trump’s sprawling portfolio of US and overseas business interests and holdings — as well as his Donald J Trump Foundation — have come under increased scrutiny in the weeks since his election.
-The shuttering of his charity would be his first big step to avoid a brewing storm of potential conflicts of interest.
+Trump’s sprawling portfolio of US and overseas business interests and holdings, as well as his Donald J. Trump Foundation, have come under increased scrutiny in the weeks since his election, and the shuttering of his charity would be his first big step to avoid a brewing storm of potential conflicts of interest.

 “The Trump Foundation is still under investigation by this office and cannot legally dissolve until that investigation is complete,” Schneiderman spokeswoman Amy Spitalnick said.